 When switching between bands any Slice Receivers defined in the Panadapter are removed.
-If Slice Receivers were present in the new band the last time the band was active in the radio, they will be recreated.
+If Slice Receivers were present in the new band the last time the band was active, they will be recreated.
 If no Slice Receivers were present, none are created.

-10.4 HOW TO ZOOM A PANADAPTER
+12.4 HOW TO ZOOM A PANADAPTER

-Each Panadapter has a zoom range up to a maximum of 14 MHz for the FLEX-6500 and FLEX-6700 or 7 MHz for the FLEX-6300 and down to a minimum of 1.5 kHz in bandwidth for the FLEX-6700 and 6kHz in bandwidth for the FLEX-6500 and FLEX-6300.
+Each Panadapter has a zoom range up to a maximum of 14 MHz for the FLEX-6600M and 7 MHz for the FLEX-6400M and down to a minimum of 1.5 kHz in bandwidth for the FLEX-6600M and 6kHz in bandwidth for the FLEX-6400M.
 There are multiple methods for adjusting the zoom of the Panadapter.

-Tapping the Panadapter reveals plus and minus magnifying glass buttons located in the upper left corner of the Panadapter.
+Tapping the Panadapter reveals plus and minus magnifying glass buttons located in the upper right corner of the Panadapter.
 Tap these buttons to zoom the Panadapter in or out.
 Zooming out (-) will double the bandwidth presented in the Panadapter while zooming in (+) will halve the bandwidth.
 The frequency at the center of the Panadapter will remain the same after each change in bandwidth, except in the case where the Active Slice Receiver is not in the center of the panadapter.
 In this case, the panadapter will be re-centered on the slice before the zoom operation.